avinarsale/Chord-Distributed-Hash-Table/README.md

 Compilation and execution:

 1. To compile code: Extract all files and folders to a directory.
-2. generate thrift code with "thrift --gen cpp chord.thrift".
+2. Install thrift and set paths accordingly. generate thrift code with "thrift --gen cpp chord.thrift".
 This should generate gen-cpp directory.
 3. Run make command
-4. Once binary file has been created run servers with bash script as "bash server.sh <port#>" (open multiple window for multiple servers or run in background)
+4. Once binary file has been created run servers with bash script as "bash server.sh <port#>"
 5. Open new window so server logs will be easily readable.
 6. Create node.txt file make sure you have content matching with server instances, then Run ./init node.txt (node.txt contains all file server details in format of: file_server_ip file_server_port)
 7. Run your client to test servers on different ports.